 Buttermere, is one of the lesser-known lakes found in the north west of the Lake District and is a huge favourite with photographers thanks to its tranquil water and gorgeous surroundings.
-As a designated miles without stiles route, it's a perfect walk for families with young children or for those with limited mobility.
-The National Trust recommends you allow around three hours to walk the 4.5-mile circuit, and you can park in Buttermere village itself.
-Children will love the 100-foot-long Hassness Tunnel on the eastern shore, which was created out of the rock so that its 19th century owner could walk around the water unhindered!
+As a designated Miles without Stiles route, it's a perfect walk for families with young children or for those with limited mobility.
+The National Trust recommends you allow around 3 hours to walk the 4.5-mile circuit, and you can park in Buttermere village itself.
+Children will love the 100-foot-long Hassness Tunnel on the eastern shore, which was created out of the rock so that its 19th-century owner could walk around the water unhindered!

 If you love Buttermere as much as I do, then you might like to explore more walks near the pretty lake!

 You can also take a look at our cottages around Buttermere.

 Windermere is often considered to be one of the busiest of the Lake District's stretches of water, but the peaceful western shore will help you see this area in a whole new light!
 The western shore walk is approximately 4 miles long, beginning at Wray Castle and ending at Claife Viewing Station, where you'll find the charming Café in the Courtyard.
 Nearby Ferry House is directly opposite Bowness-on-Windermere, and you can return to the eastern shore on the ferry.
 Windermere Lake Cruises offer a handy Walkers Ticket, which starts out at Ambleside or Bowness-on-Windermere, drops you off at Wray, and returns you to your starting point later in the day.

 View our range of cottages in and around Windermere.

 3. Friar's Crag, Keswick